Best city to fly into India

 An interesting tour plan would be working your way from Delhi along places on the river Ganges i.e. Gwalior, Orchha, Khajuraho, Varanasi and then ending your trip with time in Darjeeling or Sikkim.
 Flying into Delhi and out of Kolkata would be a great option for such a tour.

-You could also do this tour the other way around, namely start by flying into Kolkata and end in Delhi.
+You could also do this tour the other way around by flying into Kolkata and end in Delhi.

-If you plan to explore the more remote Indian states of Assam, Arunachal Pradesh, Mizoram, Meghalaya, Tripura, Nagaland and Sikkim then flying into Kolkata is the best city to fly to.
+If you plan to explore the more remote Indian states of Assam, Arunachal Pradesh, Mizoram, Meghalaya, Tripura, Nagaland and Sikkim then the best city to fly into India would be Kolkata.
 However, if international flights into Kolkata are very expensive you can also look at flying into Delhi and then taking an internal flight.

 - There are over ten daily and inexpensive flights from Mumbai to Goa.
-Daily trains and buses too (more information getting from Mumbai to Goa).
+Daily trains and buses too (for more information read getting from Mumbai to Goa).

-- Bengaluru may seem far from Goa, but it’s connected by daily and inexpensive flights.
-You can also look at flying out of Bengaluru and touring across the state of Karnataka by road as you make your way from Goa (Goa–Hampi–Mysore–Bengaluru)
+- Bengaluru may seem far from Goa, but it’s well connected by daily and inexpensive flights.
+You can also look at flying out of Bengaluru and touring across the state of Karnataka by road as you make your way from Goa (Goa-Hampi-Mysore-Bengaluru).

 - Avoid looking at flights into Delhi, unless you also plan to visit the Taj Mahal or a little of Rajasthan.
 There are only a couple of daily flights from Delhi to Goa and they can get quite expensive.

-he best city to fly into in India is Chennai or Bengaluru.
+For the South Indian tour the best city to fly into India is Chennai or Bengaluru.
 When planning a South India tour we usually recommend starting with Karnataka or Tamil Nadu and ending your holiday in Kerala.
 Kerala is beautiful, relaxing, and provides great massages so all in all, an ideal way to end your journey through India.

-- You may want to explore looking at flights into Bengaluru/Chennai and out of Kochi or Trivandrum.
+- You may want to explore looking at flights to Bengaluru/Chennai and out of Kochi or Trivandrum.
 However, if expensive, remember Kochi to Bengaluru/Chennai flights are frequent and inexpensive.

-- While Kochi and Trivandrum (cities in Kerala) seem close to each other on a map they are still a four drive from each other.
-If you plan to end your holiday on a beach then Kovalam and Varkala are very close to Trivandrum, but Marari (or a lot of other places of interest in Kerala) are close to Kochi.
-You may wish to bear that in mind while booking flights.
+- While Kochi and Trivandrum (cities in Kerala) seem close to each other on a map they are a four drive from each other.
+So if you plan to end your holiday on a beach in Kovalam/Varkala then Trivandrum would be a perfect choice.
+However, if you are keen on Mararikulam then Kochi would be the right choice.
+Moreover, a lot of other places of interest in Kerala are close to Kochi as well.
+You may wish to bear that in mind when booking flights.

 Useful tip: Most middle east airlines i.e. Emirates, Etihad, and Qatar Airways have good connections in and out of airports in Kerala.

 At India Someday, we are avid travellers that specialize in assisting travellers plan their holiday to India.
-Feel free to get in touch if you have more questions, or fill out our questionnaire to plan your trip accordingly.
+Whether it’s flights to India, getting around or accommodation, feel free to get in touch if you have more questions, or fill out our questionnaire to plan your trip accordingly.

-Apart from the wonderful beaches, Kerala has so much to offer in its backwaters, cities, and towns
+Apart from the wonderful beaches, Kerala has so much to offer (Photo Credit – Elroy Serrao)